hb2kang-zz/Stock_LSTM/README.md

 ## Overview

-### A Seq2seq model made using keras to predict stock prices using lstm.
+### A Seq2seq model that predicts stock prices using keras.

 ## Usage